yl3832/MSKCC-Medical_Images/code/README.md

 The directory name of models should be `model`.

 ## Example of Result
-From left to right: sharp, blurred, deblurred
+From left to right: deblurred, blurry

 ![image](./deblur_generate/Deblur_1532831458_gray/3.png)